Table of Contents

 Cloud Banking Will Help Financial Institutions Meet the Increasing Demands and Expectations of the Evolving Banking Consumer

 Let’s start with consumers.
-When it comes to cloud banking, consumers want to know that their financial information and data are safe and secure without knowing the details of a bank’s physical IT infrastructure.
+When it comes to cloud banking safety, consumers want to know that their financial information and data is secure without knowing the details of a bank’s physical IT infrastructure.
 What’s important is that our banking services simply work when we need them to work.
 Whether a consumer’s bank is on the cloud or not makes no difference to the consumer—for now, anyway—since, as consumers, we’re generally already oblivious to how our financial data is stored and how it travels.
 Average consumers are not aware of the precise geographic location of data centers or the expansive networks, switches, and underlying technology and resources that make modern digital banking possible.
 To the average consumer, that infrastructure is already a kind of cloud.

 What do bank consumers care about?
 Consumers primarily care about their money—they want to know it’s safe, secure, and available.
 That’s been the primary consumer expectation in banking for a very long time, but those expectations are rapidly changing and evolving as more and more tech-savvy consumers, along with a maturing millennial demographic, are looking for better ways to manage their finances.
 Consumers are beginning to understand that more is possible, and it’s not difficult to see how data-driven banking applications and services can provide more insight into finances simply by leveraging everyday transaction data.
 As consumers become more aware of the innovation introduced by emerging fintechs and neobanks entering the market, they’re becoming more critical of the services they receive from their traditional banking providers.
 As a result, consumers are increasingly demanding exceptional digital banking experiences with more personalized—but, ironically, less personal and more digital—financial services.